sramteke171/python-oop/readme.md

     > Check out other arithmetical dunder methods!
 See link above.
 * Make it so that you can compare the balances of two bank accounts by using the greater than, less than, and equals to operators in Python on two instances of the class.
     > Check out comparison dunder methods!
 See link above.

+## Bonus - You Do: Codebar - James

+> 20 minutes exercise.
+5 minutes review.

+Clone down [this repo](https://git.generalassemb.ly/dc-wdi-python-django/codebar) and follow the instructions in the readme.